suyashkumar/home-automation/README.md

 Conduit is an entirely open-source web service that allows you to quickly and easily call functions on your [ESP8266 IoT devices](https://www.amazon.com/HiLetgo-Version-NodeMCU-Internet-Development/dp/B010O1G1ES/ref=sr_1_3?ie=UTF8&qid=1483953570&sr=8-3&keywords=nodemcu+esp8266) from anywhere in the world (even if those devices are behind private networks).

 You can do all this simply by dropping in a few lines of code into your firmware and then issuing RESTful API requests to the conduit web service to call your firmware functions.
+Skip ahead to a full minimal example if you're ready to get started right away!

 ## Conduit Components
 * [Conduit backend web service (here)](https://github.com/suyashkumar/conduit)